 Do you have volunteers helping at your educational establishment?
-It is vital that the correct level of DBS check is requested for those coming into contact with children, whether or not they are volunteering.
+It is vital that the correct level of DBS check is requested for those coming into contact with children, whether or not they are a volunteer.

-What level of check does a volunteer require?
+What level of DBS check do volunteers require?

 If the applicant has an opportunity for regular contact with children but is not engaging in regulated activity, they are eligible for an enhanced DBS certificate (without the children barred list check).
 Regular contact, as defined by the Disclosure & Barring Service, is working at least 4 days within a 30-day period in a specified establishment.
 If the applicant is volunteering as a one off, it is at the school’s discretion whether or not a check is needed.